Hi, I'm Meredith,

 I am a freelance photographer, artist, and writer based in New York City.

 I also write a blog, which you can find HERE.

-I am currently a sophomore at Parsons School of Design in New York City.
+I am currently a rising Junior at Parsons School of Design in New York City.
 I am working towards completing my BFA in Photography with a minor in Creative Entrepreneurship.
 Additionally, I work for Schiller Projects, an architecture and design startup here in New York City, producing marketing and advertising content.
 I also work for HBFIT, a wellness company founded by Hannah Bronfman, as a creative coordinator and photo intern.

 My past collaborations include...
 Boden Clothing, Richmond & Fitch, Thymes Fragrances, Daniel Wellington, JORD Watches, Hackney Coffee Co., Fentimans, RT Fresh, Mahabis, GODIVA, Happy Socks, Free People UK, Eastpak, Marquis, Local Wolves Magazine, Londonr Magazine, Dark Horse Espresso, Fika Cafe, Arkells, Sonic Boom, Soop Soop, The National Post, Pleasantry, The Elwins, Iconemesis, and The Tragically Hip.

 Photography is a means of expression; a glimpse into how others see the world.
 It is both capturing and documenting what is real and honest, finding those “decisive moments,” all while curating and crafting your own personal vision within the frame.
 My work is a looking glass into my world, a visual autobiography of sorts.
 The photographs I produce are oftentimes nostalgic, colourful, and cinematic, and they generally possess the use natural light of and careful framing.